Bankrate Inc. Fair Fund

 FTC v.
 Digital Altitude

-The FTC reached a settlement with Digital Altitude, LLC.
+The Federal Trade Commission (FTC) reached a settlement with Digital Altitude, LLC.
 According to the FTC, the defendants behind Digital Altitude convinced people to pay tiered membership fees by promising them substantial income from an online business.
 Refund checks totaling nearly $4.7 million were mailed to consumers who lost money as a result of the Digital Altitude business coaching scheme in February 2021.
 Because there was still money in the fund after the first distribution, the FTC sent out a second round of payments totaling more than $1.1 million to people who accepted their first payment in March 2022.
+All checks have been distributed and are now void.

 DGA